The 7 PRINCE2® themes: Free ebook

 The purpose of this theme is to define and implement the mechanisms whereby the project can establish whether the products are ‘fit for purpose’.

-PRINCE2 defines quality as whether or not a product is ‘fit for purpose’ i.e. whether it meets its agreed and stated requirements.
-The theme also covers implementation of continuous improvement methods during the project e.g. methods designed to improve the effectiveness of the project management processes.
+PRINCE2 defines quality as whether a product is ‘fit for purpose’ i.e. whether it meets its agreed and stated requirements.
+The project’s approach to the management of quality on the project is documented by the project manager in a quality management approach.

-The corporate role known as Quality Assurance (QA) is responsible for defining and maintaining the QMS and for checking that projects remains in compliance.
+The corporate role known as quality assurance (QA) is responsible for defining and maintaining the QMS and for checking that projects remains in compliance.
 QA often does this by performing a quality audit which looks for evidence of compliance on the project.

 Once approved the product becomes a baseline.
-This usually entails giving it a version number and it then becomes subject to change control i.e. nobody is allowed to modify it without gaining approval after raising a Request for Change (RFC).
+This usually entails giving it a version number and it then becomes subject to change control i.e. nobody is allowed to modify it without gaining approval after raising a request for change (RFC).